kaicataldo/material.vim/README.md

 ### True Colors

-To provide the best user experience possible, I recommend enabling true colors.
-To experience the blissfulness of your editor's true colors, place this in your `.vimrc` or `~/.config/nvim/init.vim` file:
+It is recommended to use true colors when using this color scheme.
+To enable this, place the following in your `.vimrc` or `~/.config/nvim/init.vim` file:

 ```vim
 if (has("nvim"))